jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   AssertionError: {'key': 'value'} is not None : {'key': 'value'}

-I change the assertIsNone_ to assertEqual_
+I change assertIsNone_ to assertEqual_

 .. code-block:: python